anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 * Utilizing authenticated self-contained objects for the enrollment, directly binding the certification request and the requester authentication in a cryptographic way.
-This approach reduces the necessary trust in a domain component for storage and delivery.
+This approach supports end-to-end security, reducing the need to trust in an intermediate domain component.
 Unauthorized modification of the requester information (request and authentication) can be detected during the verification of the authenticated self-contained object.

-Focus of this document is the support of handling authenticated self-contained objects for device certificate bootstrapping.
-This enhancement of BRSKI is named BRSKI-AE, where AE stands for asynchronous enrollment.
+Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device certificate bootstrapping.
+This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment.
 Like BRSKI, BRSKI-AE results in the pledge storing an X.509 domain certificate and sufficient information for verifying the domain registrar identity (LDevID CA certificate) as well as domain-specific X.509 device certificates (LDevID EE certificates).

-The goal is to enhance BRSKI for being applicable to additional use cases.
-This is addressed by
+The goals are to enhance BRSKI to
+* support alternative enrollment protocols,
+* support end-to-end security for enrollment, and
+* make it applicable to use cases involving asynchrionous enrollment.

+This is achieved by

-* extending the well-known URI approach with an additional path for the utilized enrollment protocol.
+* extending the well-known URI approach with an additional path element indicating the enrollment protocol being used, and

 * defining a certificate waiting indication and handling, for the case that the certifying component is (temporarily) not available.